 The device is shipped with all sectors unprotected.
 AMD offers the option of programming and protecting sectors at its factory prior to shipping the device through AMD's ExpressFlashTM Service.
 Contact an AMD representative for details.

 It is possible to determine whether a sector is protected or unprotected.
-See "Autoselect Mode" for details.
+See Autoselect Mode, on page 12 for details.

 Temporary Sector Unprotect